ppy/osu-wiki/news/2025/2025-02-07-osumania-7k-world-cup-2025-quarterfinals-recap.md

 ---

 The show is not over yet folks!
 Keep a close watch on [osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2) to make sure you don't miss out on the fun.
-As briefly mentioned in the introduction, we've got some good matches to look forward to in the upcoming weeks: a battle between all remaining heavyweights!
+As briefly mentioned in the introduction, we've got some good matches to look forward to in the upcoming weeks — a battle between all remaining heavyweights!

 Those who'd like to dig a bit deeper into this week's happenings, check out the [wiki article](/wiki/Tournaments/MWC/2025_7K) and [this week's statistics spreadsheet](https://docs.google.com/spreadsheets/d/1AV9UcS9HFeGpWpzDteEOwG3Lm3mytW2iI8xLRYesqeA/edit?rm=minimal) to not miss out on any details.
-We'll see ourselves out, awaiting for next week's results.
+We'll see ourselves out, awaiting next week's results.
 Make sure to get some popcorn ready to enjoy the weekend's matches to the fullest!

 —RandomeLoL, SurfChu85, Maxus, \[GB\]yobrevelc